Bhaavya/EducationalWeb/README.md

    ###### Downloading the following folders from Google Drive and place them in your project's directory:
     1. static
     2. pdf.js
+    3. MACOSX

+    * Please note that some of the folders are large and may need some time to download.

 #### Windows